TL;DR

 As an affiliate, we earn on qualifying purchases.

-“These sanctions demonstrate our ongoing commitment to enforcing U.S. foreign policy and national security objectives through targeted financial measures.”
+“These sanctions demonstrate our commitment to addressing threats to national security through targeted economic measures.”

 As an affiliate, we earn on qualifying purchases.